OmarFasseh/PocketTanks86/README.md

 # PocketTanks86
 The famous pocket tanks game, implemented using assembly x86.
+It was implemented for an academic project by a team of 4 members.
 # Description
 Pocket tanks is a multiplayer game, where you play as a tank and you try to hit the other tank with your projectile.
 Shooting is done in turns, and you need to be fast and accurate to dodge those enemy bullets.